If you have any questions as you get started - feel free to email welcome@meticuloushome.com and we’ll get back to you as quickly as possible.

 • Tare Button - First Press: Opens the scale overlay.
 This allows you to weigh your beans while the Profile is actively heating the water in the Heated Chamber.

-• Tare Button - Second Press: Scale overlay to Full Screen.
+• Tare Button - Press and Hold: Scale overlay to Full Screen.

-• Tare Button - Third Press: Remove scale overlay.
+• Tare Button - Double Press: Close scale overlay.

 Connecting to Wifi